I am an anthropologist, archaeologist, naturalist, educator, filmmaker and author (or in short an explorer).

 I graduated from University with a BA in Drama and Classical Archaeology.
 Only weeks later I embarked on an expedition to the Arctic Circle with the British Exploring Society to help collect data for climate change.
 I continued my studies to gain a MA in Social Anthropology (Specialising in Visual Anthropology).
 During my MA I lived and filmed with a community of Maya deep in the Central American rainforest for my research and discovered, what the archaeological remains of Belize, hold for the Maya people of today.

 In 2019, I was named the Scientific Exploration Societies River Foundation Explorer for Health and Humanities 2019.With this award I returned to live with the Maya of Central America to produce educational resources in their native language, explore the surrounding jungle for ancient Maya archaeology and deliver dental hygiene workshops.

-I am a fellow of the Royal Geographical Society and am perfectly qualified in talking, with a PGCE in secondary Geography and a certificate in ‘Geoscience Education’.
+I am a fellow of the Royal Geographical Society, Royal Anthropological Institute and a member of the Explorers Club.
+I am perfectly qualified in talking, with a PGCE in secondary Geography and a certificate in ‘Geoscience Education’.
 I strongly believe that ‘Education has the power to change the world’ and this is something I proudly support.

 One of my personal aims is to make a real positive difference.
 Making sure that my work has tangible results, with progressive impact is important to me.